 This was the first time that archaeologists found a Clovis Point in Alexandria.
 The Clovis Point is a diagnostic marker for an era known to archaeologists as the Paleoindian period that lasted from as early as 13,000 to about 10,000 years ago.
 During this period, when mammoths still roamed North America, small bands of Native Americans moved frequently through this area, hunting and collecting plant resources.
 The Clovis Point is the first evidence of their presence in Alexandria.

 ca. 8,000 BCE - 1,000 BCE

-The hunting and foraging lifestyle of the Paleo-Indians persisted into the Early Archaic period, as the climate warmed and oaks and other deciduous trees began to invade the evergreen forests.
+The hunting and foraging way of life of the Paleo-Indians persisted into the Early Archaic period, as the climate warmed and oaks and other deciduous trees began to invade the evergreen forests.
 By the Middle Archaic, sea level rise caused by the melting of the glaciers created ponds and inland marshes which became focal points for settlement.
-New tools were developed for exploiting the changing environments, such as ground stone axes for woodworking, mortars and pestles for grinding nuts, and weighted spear throwers called atlatls, which provided hunters with added power.
-A more sedentary lifestyle emerged in the Late Archaic, as Native Americans began to settle in seasonal camps to exploit the shellfish and spawning fish resources which became abundant at this time.
+People of the Archaic Period developed new tools for exploiting the changing environments, such as ground stone axes for woodworking, mortars and pestles for grinding nuts, and weighted spear throwers called atlatls, which provided hunters with added power.
+During the Late Archaic, Native Americans began to settle in seasonal camps to exploit the shellfish and spawning fish resources which became abundant at this time.